-For those looking for something affordable without sacrificing on quality, this is a scope worth considering.
+For those looking for something affordable without sacrificing quality, this is a scope worth considering.
 This is one of the best cheap air rifle scopes on the market.

 Cabela’s Air Rifle Scope

-A relatively unknown rifle scope, the Cabela’s air rifle scope is one of the best air rifle scopes under 100.
+A relatively unknown rifle scope, the Cabela’s air rifle scope is one of the great air rifle scopes under 100.
 I recently bought this scope for my Gamo Varmint air rifle, and so far I cannot say I am disappointed.
 Because despite its price it is quite rugged and comes with an adjustable objective lens.

 Adjustable objective lens